Charles Henry Crandall: Literary accomplishments

 After working as a reporter for the New York Tribune and the New York Globe, he moved to Connecticut in 1886 as a result of ill health.
 He called his tenure with New York with the roles of reporter, correspondent and editor, his "university years".
 In 1890 he published "Representative Sonnets by American Poets" with an exhaustive essay on the sonnet.
 Thereafter, he published a number of volumes of his own works from collections previously printed in newspapers and magazines in America.
 These publications included The Century Magazine, Harper's, Atlantic Monthly, The Outlook (New York), Independent, Critic, Lippincott's Monthly Magazine, North American Review, and Outing, along with others.
 His early collections often had a rural theme and his poems and prose would often involve farming life, as he became a serious farmer.
 A 1914 article in Guide to Nature Magazine gave him the moniker "Crandall - the Farmer-Poet".

 Patriot

 He had four sons who served in World War I, one of which, Robert Ferguson Crandall, died in combat in France.
 Despite this loss, he remained a stalwart patriot and in 1918 published Liberty Illumined and Songs for the Boys in Khaki.
 The Stamford Historical Society has 109 of his poems, stories and essays in either typewritten or long-hand form.

 Later life

-In 1923, feeling despondent over increasingly ill health after penning a thank you note to his housekeeper, he committed suicide in his barn, with a pistol.
+In 1923, feeling despondent over increasingly ill health, he wrote a thank you note to his housekeeper and then committed suicide in his barn using a pistol.
+He was 64.